yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL_02.md

 Duration: 30 minutes

-You should follow all of the steps provided in this section _before_ taking part in the hands-on lab ahead of time.

 ### Task 1: Create the Project Repo

 In this task, you will create an account in [GitHub](https://github.com) and use `git` to add lab files to a new repository.